-The goal of the IBN is to discover new enzymes and pathways through detailed enzyme analyses supported by bioinformatics and structural genomics tools.
+The goal of the Industrial Biocatalysis Network (IBN) is to discover new enzymes and pathways through detailed enzyme analyses supported by bioinformatics and structural genomics tools.
 In this way, our aim is to develop well-defined bioprocesses that can synthesize a focused set of commodity chemicals, polymers, and valuable natural products, starting from renewable and low-cost carbon sources.

 The IBN technology platform is comprised of four stages: (1) candidate selection, (2) recombinant biocatalyst production, (3) functional assays, and (4) bioprocess assembly.
 These platforms facilitate high-throughput enzyme discovery and production.